Aldona Skirgiełło: 2025 presidential election

 Skirgiełło applauded the President of USA Donald Trump for signing an executive order stating that there are only two genders, stating that she too is opposed to 'gender ideology', and that her homosexual friends are also 'against the LGBTQ+ movement'.
 When asked about her prospect of victory, she stated "I won't win the election anyway, but I will stir things up."
 Her political slogan became a quote by Andrzej Lepper: "You don't have to give to people; stop taking from people, and people can take care of themselves!"
+Gazeta Wyborcza described Skirgiełło as anti-liberal and Eurosceptic, while Fronda described her as strongly anti-Ukrainian and claimed that her candidacy, along with that of pro-Russian Maciej Maciak, was promoted by Belarusian state media.

 In regards to the economy, Skirgiełło called for nationalization of the Polish industry, stating: "Polish land should be in Polish hands.
 The same goes for Polish industry and the Polish economy.
 We cannot allow foreign capital to enter our country and start ruling and pushing its way in.
 Those who have stolen from Poland and continue to steal from it should be brought to justice and will be brought to justice."
 She opposed capitalism, and referring to the words of John Paul II, stated: "It is unacceptable that the only alternative after the fall of communism is capitalism.
 For 10 years, from 1979 to 1989, thieves in white gloves prepared the division of Poland.
 Now, something new is coming, something new has awakened."
+Skirgiełło supported expanding social safety net, and argued that the social welfare policies of Law and Justice, such as the +500 Family Program, were coopted from Samoobrona, and criticized the privileged position of Ukrainian refugees in Poland regarding welfare, pensions, and employment benefits.

 Despite a well-publicized candidacy, Skirgiełło did not manage to gather the 100,000 signatures needed to appear on the ballot on time.
 At the day of the deadline, 4 April, she narrowly fell short, having gathered around 93,000 signatures.
 Skirgiełło declared that she would not step down from politics, and would to work on expanding party structures and building a voter base for parliamentary elections.
 She attributed her unsuccessful run to Samoobrona having been "weakened by external influences that are destroying it".
+On 12 April, Skirgiełło criticized the party, stating that party members did not gather signatures for her and that no campaign team was organized.